A weld purge monitor verifies no oxygen during argon back purge for TIG welding or argon CO2 blend for MIG welding.

 Why is Weld Purging Important?

 Weld purging removes oxygen, water vapor and any other gases that might be harmful to a welding joint as it is being welded.
-The oxygen, water vapor or other gases are replaced with inert gases like argon or carbon dioxide from a welding joint as it is being welded.
-Stainless steel, titanium, nickel and zirconium alloys are sensitive to the presence oxygen, and water vapor and will combine with the hot metal as it is being joined.
+The oxygen, water vapor or other gases are replaced with inert purge gases like argon or carbon dioxide from a welding joint as it is being welded.
+Stainless steel, titanium, nickel and zirconium alloys are sensitive to the presence oxygen and water vapor and will combine with the hot metal as it is being joined.
+This results in a sub-standard weld.

-While the cup surrounding the welding tip creates a pocket of inert gas at the weld, purging also surrounds the backside of the weld with an inert gas.
-For this reason, purge dams and needle purging are commonly used when welding pipe or hollow metal objects.
-While it is common to turn on the purge gas and “wait a while” before welding, best practices are to verify the shield gas has completely displaced the oxygen first.
+Purging is the process used to surround the backside of the weld inside the pipe with the same inert gas.
+Welders use inflatable plugs, stoppers or purge dams to seal both ends of the pipe, then fill the pipe with the shield gas.
+This displaces the oxygen inside the pipe.
+While it is common to turn on the gas and “wait a while” before welding, best practices are to verify the shield gas has completely displaced the oxygen before starting the weld.

-In cases like welding nuclear plant, submarine or food-grade pipes, weld purge gas levels must be verified and recorded as part of the welding quality control process.
+Verified back purging of welds is critical to insure there are no leaks or weak points in the weld.
+In cases like welding in nuclear plants, submarines or when welding food-grade pipes, weld purge gas levels must be verified and recorded as part of the welding quality control process.

 Weld Purging Benefits